Since the Internet boom, corporations have generated and processed exponentially more digital information involved

 There are a number of solutions on the market that help corporations tackle the SAP storage problem.
 Veritas Software Corporation, IBM and EMC are a few companies with leading SAP storage management solutions.
 Veritas offers a number of high availability and backup solutions, and EMC also offers a suite of SAP-specific storage management tools.

 For companies with complex storage requirements, it can sometimes make more sense to consider outsourcing.
-Most of the time,
+Most of the time, companies will achieve higher efficiency through seeking outside help from an applications hosting partner, as Eric Nichols, CIO of Solutia, Inc. in St. Louis, MO found out.

 "We were hosting our own SAP environment," says Nichols.
 "It was clunky with a bunch of servers, and we weren't getting any leverage across the development and production environments."